junxit/us-congress-bills-111/metadata.md

 - 2010-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 3 (Roll no. 540). (text: CR H6898)
 - 2010-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 3 (Roll no. 540).(text: CR H6898)
 - 2010-09-23 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-09-24 — Received in the Senate and Read twice and referred to the Committee on Finance.